d-w-moore/extract_netcdf_header_msvc/README.md

 from a NetCDF-formatted file in the filesystem.

-The hierarchical structure of the NetCDF formatted data in the file (variable types, dimensions, etc.) is gathered into a KeyValuePair object, which may then be associated to the file's data object once it is registered into iRODS.
+The hierarchical structure of the NetCDF formatted data in the file (variable types, dimensions, etc.) is gathered into a KeyValuePair object as a list of key-value pairs, which can then be associated to the file's data object once it is registered into iRODS.

-This use-case is codified in the demonstration script `src/reg_with_metadata.r`, which may be run by following the instructions below
+The above use-case is codified in the demonstration script `src/reg_with_metadata.r`.

-## Running the microservice demo script
+## Running the microservice demonstration script
 ----

 ### System requirements